 Generally, most insurance carriers cover outpatient treatment costs.
 Many rehab centers that offer outpatient addiction treatment accept payments from insurance companies.
 However, not all insurance policies are the same, and many vary in coverage and benefits.

-Before treatment, you’ll want to contact your insurance company or review your policy to determine the particulars of your coverage.
-Feel free to contact us at Diamond House Detox for any questions regarding your treatment coverage.
+Before treatment, you’ll want to contact your health insurance company or review your policy to determine the particulars of your coverage.
+Feel free to contact us at Diamond House Detox for any questions regarding your treatment insurance coverage.
 You can learn more about the insurance we accept through our insurance verification form.

 The length of outpatient treatment is typically around three months, though individuals in recovery can visit with a therapist and other specialists for as long as they want.
 At Diamond House Detox, our PHP provides medical monitoring Monday through Friday for one to two weeks.
 In our intensive outpatient program, clients can participate in three-hour therapy sessions up to four days a week, offered during the day and in the evening.